Find Trade Colleges

 Women make up 8% of the electromechanical engineering tech majors at the school.

-The in-demand undergraduate certificate programs at University of Arkansas at Monticello helped the school earn the #4 place on this year’s ranking of the most popular electromechanical engineering technology schools in the Southeast Region .
-Located in the remote town of Monticello, UAM is a public college with a small student population.
+A rank of #4 on this year’s list means University of Arkansas at Monticello is a great place for electromechanical engineering technology students working on their undergraduate certificate.
+Located in the town of Monticello, UAM is a public school with a small student population.

 Women make up 2% of the electromechanical engineering tech majors at the school.